 8) Men seek love and attention Tweet this

 There are a few reasons why men cheat but the one that sticks out for me is, men like attentiveness.
 Often times, especially in our fast pace rush, rush rush, society, couples get so busy that they forget to care for each other.
-Conversations become centered on logistics, “who’s picking up the kids today,” “Don’t forget to sign the papers for the bank,” etc. Men, like the rest of us, seek love and attention.
+Conversations become centred on logistics, “who’s picking up the kids today,” “Don’t forget to sign the papers for the bank,” etc. Men, like the rest of us, seek love and attention.
 If they feel ignored, bullied, or nagged at constantly they will seek someone out who listens, stops and compliments them and makes them feel good, as opposed to what they fell like with their own partner, a failure.
+Men and emotional affairs go hand in hand when there is a lack of attention from the spouse.

 9) Men need their ego stroked Tweet this